mohamedali05/AI_Agent-Generated_SQL-Queries-and-webscrapping/readme.md

 # Project Setup Guide

 This project utilizes [n8n](https://n8n.io), a powerful workflow automation tool.
 It creates an AI agent capable of scrapping data from a [sample faq website](https://www.motivi.com/fr_FR/faq) open to web-scrapping and accessing a Postgres database through an MCP server.
-The system employs a modular architecture using a sub-workflow in n8n to generate and process SQL queries dynamically through an AI agent.
+The system generates and processes SQL queries dynamically through an AI agent.
 This agent is database-agnostic—you can adapt it to any schema by customizing its system prompt.
 The querying processes also semantic search through full-text indexing when needed.

 ## Prerequisites